Switzerland Mortgage Guide Fact Sheet and FAQ – Frequently Asked Questions

 Property Purchase Taxes & Fees:

-• Property Transfer Tax: Typically included within the 2%-5% notary fees.
+- Property Transfer Tax: Typically included within the 2%-5% total cost envelope.

 Annual Property Taxes: